anujgupta82/anujgupta82.github.io_old/_posts/2016-11-04-deploying-ml-models-part-1.markdown

 #### REST (in peace)

-There are a couple of terms that are part and parcel on micro services.
+There are a couple of terms that are part and parcel of micro services.
 Lets quickly  understand something about them.

     1) API : Application Program Interface - set of routines, protocols, and tools for building software applications.